mikewest/mikewest.org/_posts/2007-04-16-installing-libgd-from-source-on-os-x.markdown

 Modified: '2007-04-16T12:18:31Z'
 Teaser: '`libgd` is a pain in the ass to install from source.
 Here''s a step by step
     guide in case I ever have to do it again.'
-Title: Installing `libgd` from source on OS X
 layout: post
 tags:
 - HOWTO
+title: Installing `libgd` from source on OS X
 ---
 Using Matías Giovannini's [great instructions][instructions], I was (finally) able to get the GD library installed on OS X so I can build some charts in